 Question: Skin Care FAQs – Help Me With Extremely Dry Skin

-My skin is getting out-of-control-dry.
+My skin is getting out of control dry.
 It’s not flaking or anything, but it’s bad.
 My friend told me my dry skin is because of the sunscreen that I put on daily.
 Do you think that’s true?
 It seems pretty oily when I put it on though.
 She told me I should start using Aveeno’s body lotion that has SPF 30 in it.
 SPF 30 is never enough for me though.

 There are several things that we can change in your routine that will show you immediate results that you will love.

 First, we need to talk about exfoliating.
-Exfoliating is a really important step in skin care which will remove the dry, dead skin cells.
+Exfoliating is a really important step in skincare which will remove the dry, dead skin cells.

 Next, you should always apply a moisturizer after you get out of the shower.
 Your skin is like a sponge, and also it soaked in all of that water from your shower; you need to seal it in with a moisturizer.
-Because you are complaining about extremely dry skin, a body butter will be a good choice, as they can last up to 24 hours.
-Try 100% Pure: Blood Orange Shea Body Butter. (compare prices) Kudos for applying sunscreen daily, but don’t substitute your moisturizer for sunscreen.
+Because you are complaining about extremely dry skin, body butter will be a good choice, as it can last up to 24 hours.
+Try 100% Pure: Blood Orange Shea Body Butter.
+Kudos for applying sunscreen daily, but don’t substitute your moisturizer for sunscreen.

 Apply your moisturizer after your shower; apply your sunscreen 20-30 minutes before you head outdoors.
-Don’t forget to reapply sunscreen about every two hours for all day protection.
+Don’t forget to reapply sunscreen about every two hours for all-day protection.

 You’re left with stripped skin that is dry, dry, dry!
 If you like bar soaps, why don’t you try a company that sells handmade soaps?
 Etsy is a great start.
-You’ll find soaps made with ingredients such as goats milk, olive oil, and coconut oil, all of which will leave your skin moisturized as well as clean.
+You’ll find soaps made with ingredients such as goat’s milk, olive oil, and coconut oil, all of which will leave your skin moisturized as well as clean.

 Extra-Dry Skin from Dr. Kenneth Howe: Consulting Dermatologist for Lubriderm

 We’re so excited to have been able to pick the brain of Dr. Kenneth Howe, Consulting Dermatologist for LUBRIDERM®.
-He shares with us his secrets on taking care and preventing extra-dry skin.
+He shares with us his secrets on taking care of and preventing extra-dry skin.

 Dry skin is something that we all deal with from time to time.
 What daily or weekly skincare steps can we do to keep on top of our dry skin?

-Being pro-active about the prevention of dry skin is important.
+Being proactive about the prevention of dry skin is important.
 Too many people (especially men) ignore it until it becomes severe.
-Untreated dry skin can become irritated, inflamed and itchy; it is more properly termed eczema at that point.
+Untreated dry skin can become irritated, inflamed, and itchy; it is more properly termed eczema at that point.